Volunteering at Chenrezig Institute

 We have two branches of volunteering: day volunteers and live-in volunteers.

-For a long time we have only been able to accept day volunteers but now, as we navigate out of the pandemic, we are starting to accept live-in volunteers.
+For a long time we were only able to accept day volunteers but now, as we navigate out of the pandemic, we are happy to accept live-in volunteers.

 THE SEVEN WAYS WE SUPPORT OUR VOLUNTEERS